Am0rphous/CheatSheets/Cloud/Azure/KQL/Software/README.md

 # Software

-- Check if there is occurence of SoftEther
+Check if there is occurence of SoftEther VPN in infra
 ````
 DeviceTvmSoftwareInventory
-| where SoftwareName in ("SoftEther")
+| where SoftwareName contains "softether"
 | limit 5     #reduce resource usage.
 Remove if you want all result
 ````